List of Rowan Dartington policies

 General

-By signing or agreeing to the declaration in the account opening form, you (or your authorised intermediary) consent to our Order Execution Policy including those sections that require your prior express consent.
+By signing the declaration in the account opening form, you consent to our Order Execution Policy including those sections that require your prior express consent.
+We are unable to open an account for you if you do not consent to this Policy.

 Counterparties